grip-on-software/visualization-site/README.md

   In addition to the `hub_regex` variables, the "prediction" group may also transform a `branch_organization` variable to map paths to organizations in (combined) prediction setups.
-The mapping is also used for determining the available prediction path setups on the server for the OpenAPI specification.
+The mapping is also used for determining the available prediction path setups on the server for the OpenAPI specification, and for copying the published visualizations on master branches to the proper default organizations.
 In NGINX, one can instead alter variables captured from regular expressions using `hub_branch`, `visualization_branch` and `prediction_branch`.
 - `branch_maps_path`: Filesystem path where the rewrite maps for the Apache configuration are expected to reside.
 The map files are written to `httpd/maps` in this repository, but may be mapped to another absolute path.